Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 Like in any other profession, you can't become an expert overnight.
 You have to put a lot of time into writing to really improve it.
 Just reading books is not enough, but it's still necessary, and this one is the single best resource on writing well I've found so far.
-Read it multiple times to absorb all it has to offer.
+You should read it multiple times to absorb all it has to offer.

 **[Unwanted Advances: Sexual Paranoia Comes to Campus](https://www.amazon.com/dp/B01LYS5X4O/)**